zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 [student@workstation processing-orders]$ mvn clean camel:run
 ```

-This goal runs your Camel Spring configurations in a forked JVM from Maven.
+This goal uses the `camel-maven-plugin` to run your Camel Spring configurations
-This makes it very easy to spin up and test your routing rules without having
+in a forked JVM from Maven.
+This makes it very easy to spin up and test your
-to write a `main(…)` method; it also lets you create multiple JARs to host
+routing rules without having to write a `main(…)` method; it also lets you
-different sets of routing rules and easily test them independently.
+create multiple JARs to host different sets of routing rules and easily test
+them independently.

 The plugin compiles the source code in the Maven project,
 then boots up a Spring `ApplicationContext` using the XML confiuration files